PyVRP/PyVRP/docs/source/dev/contributing.rst

     }

 Start the debugger in Visual Studio Code and step through the code.
-The debugger should break at the set breakpoints in `ProblemData.cpp`.
+The debugger should break at the breakpoints that you set in ``pvvrp/cpp/ProblemData.cpp`.
-Ensure you have selected the Poetry-managed Python environment as your interpreter.

 Committing changes